mainamirh/blockexplorer/README.md

 # Ethereum Block Explorer

+This project will show you information about the latest blocks and transactions on the Ethereum mainnet.

 ## Getting Started

 Clone this project and run `npm install` to download all the project dependencies.